gudeliafp/Programs-Discretized-Likelihood/README.md

 # Programs-Discretized-Likelihood
-This repository contains the programs that can be used to reproduce the results obtained in the examples included in the article about reliability parameter, when each of the samples is distributed as a three parameter Weibull.
+This repository contains the programs that lead to the results for the reliability parameter, obtained in the example included in Section 5 of the article "On the Estimation of P(Y<X) When X and Y Are Three-Parameter Weibull Distributed".